-These consolidated financial statements are presented in U.S. dollars and have been rounded to the nearest thousand, except per share amounts and when otherwise indicated.
-The functional currency of the Company's subsidiaries include Canadian dollars, US dollars, Euro and Norwegian krone.
+These unaudited condensed interim consolidated financial statements are presented in U.S. dollars and have been rounded to the nearest thousands, except per share amounts and when otherwise indicated.
+The functional currencies of the Company's subsidiaries of continued operations include Canadian dollars and US dollars.